finnmattis/Celeratas/README.md

 ### Executing program

--   In order to open the Celeratas interactive shell, run the Celeratas package as a script.
-Open the terminal and type:
+-   In order to open the Celeratas interactive shell, type the following into the terminal:

 ```
-python3 -m Celeratas
+celer
 ```

 -   From there, you can type 'auxilium' (meaning help) to learn about the basics of the language.